knative/docs/docs/eventing/experimental-features/eventtype-auto-creation.md

 ## Conclusion and Recommendation

-With out this feature we would not see the two `EventType`s in the system, so we have improved the discoverablilty of events, for consumption.
+With out this feature we would not see the two `EventType` instances in the system, so we have improved the discoverablilty of events, for consumption.
 However while this _opt-in_ feature is handy for automatic event creation, we **strongly** recommend to create the actual `EventType` manifests for all events that your application `deployments` produce, as part of your Gitops pipeline, rather than relying on this auto-create feature.